DerekRoy/E.S.T.S/ReadMe.md

 Supported languages are: Arabic, Czech, Danish, Dutch, Finnish, French, German, Hindi, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian', Simplified Chinese, Spanish, Swedish, Traditional Chinese, Turkish.

-That concludes the tutorial, and read me if you would like to contribute to the code in anyway please do.
+That concludes the tutorial and read me, if you would like to contribute to the code in anyway please do.